-A third option is for a node to record the identities of all the nodes contacted in its search for a nearest neighbor-at most $O(\log^2 n)$ nodes.
+A third option is for a node to store all the nodes contacted in its search for a nearest neighbor.
+This is at most $O(\log^2 n)$ nodes.
 Then we can optimize one level or one entry at a time.
 To optimize level i, for example, we contact all the level-(i + 1) nodes that were contacted during the original building process, and rebuild level-i.
 Since this should be an infrequent operation, the additional storage can be flushed to disk to minimize memory overhead.
 The frequency can be set for a given type of network, or can be dynamically triggered when nodes discover significant changes in their expected node to node performance.

-A fourth option is to use local sharing of information.
-That is, periodically a node sends to its level-i neighbors a copy of its level-i neighbor table.
+Another option is to use local sharing of information.
+That is, periodically, a node sends to its level-i neighbors a copy of its level-i neighbor table.
 The receiving nodes repeat distance measurements to compare those neighbors with its own, replacing further away nodes where appropriate.
-This is the same idea as the heuristic neighbor table building algorithms in [27] and [37].
+This is the same idea as the heuristic neighbor table building algorithms in [32, 23].

 In all these cases, when a new primary neighbor has been chosen, the node needs to move some object pointers.
 This can be done efficiently as described in Section 4.2.
-Note that such pointer movement can often be deferred until a later time, since it does not affect the correctness of the object location process.

-6.5.
-Reliable Messaging and Sybil Attacks
+6.4 Reliable Messaging and Sybil Attacks